Skip to main content

 • Delete older MAC association after: Specify the number of days after which unfound MAC addresses are deleted.

-• ICMP/TCP Port Check: Leave this option enabled to improve the efficiency and reduce the execution time of the job.
+• ICMP/TCP Port Check: Leave this option enabled to improve efficiency and reduce the execution time of the job.
 If you experience any issues with multicast IPs, uncheck this option.

 • Scan All Protocols: When checked, this option expands the scan to include IGMP (Protocol 2) along with ICMP and IPv4.
 In most cases, you can leave this option unselected.